forestgrape/coronavirus/7_social/controlling.md

 > ### Looking Ahead
 > 23. May 2021, subjective remarks, currently in work
 > Shutdowns or even lockdown I don't except anymore.
 It is known that most severe causes occur through transmission in dry indoor air, so that's to prevent.
 Suitable tools for prevention and treatment are known: ventilation and masks help to reduce transmissions and severe disease can be prevented by well prepared immune systems.
-The immune system can be prepared by healthy lifestyles and possibly combined with vaccination (especially for elderly).
+The immune system can be prepared by healthy lifestyles and possibly combined with vaccination (especially for risk groups).
 > #### Southern Hemisphere
 > Moderate measures are likely needed in Winter 2021 in the Southern Hemisphere since the risks groups are not vaccinated yet.
 E.g. capacity reduction and moving businesses to outdoors.
 > #### Northern Hemisphere